AlibabaCloudDocs/arms/intl.en-US/Application monitoring/Features provided by the console/Application overview.md

 ## Procedure

+1. Log on to the [ARMS console](https://arms-intl.console.aliyun.com/).
-1. In the left-side navigation pane, choose **Application Monitoring** \> **Application**, and select a region in the top navigation bar.
+2. In the left-side navigation pane, choose **Application Monitoring** \> **Application**, and select a region in the top navigation bar.
-2. On the Applications page, click the application that you want to view to go to the Application Overview page.
+3. On the Applications page, click the application that you want to view to go to the Application Overview page.

     On the Application Overview page, view information on the **Overview**, **Topology**, and **3D Topology \(Beta\)** tabs.